 A Serious Change of Scenery

 I served in the United States Air Force from 1968 to 1972.
 I served in Vietnam from January of 1970 to January of 1971.
-I was assigned to base supply, however early on in my Air Force tour of duty I attempted to transfer to a unit where I could learn a more marketable skill with perhaps more interesting work.
+I was assigned to base supply, however from early on I aspired to transfer to a unit where I could learn a more marketable skill with perhaps more interesting work.

 Before serving in Vietnam, I was stationed at Grand Forks Air Force Base in North Dakota.
 While at Grand Forks I had the opportunity to transfer into the nuclear weapons field.
 After several months of background checks and aptitude testing, I was approved for the program.
 However due to circumstances beyond my control, conditions suddenly changed and my status in the program was put on hold.

 The year being 1969 with the war in Southeast Asia raging, I soon received orders for duty in Vietnam.
 As soon as I got to my duty station at Phu Cat Airbase in the Central Highlands of Vietnam I was told to report to the Red Horse Squadron on base.
 The Red Horse squadron is the U.S. Air Force equivalent of the U.S. Navy Seabees.
 They perform any number of tasks required to get a unit up and running, all over the globe.
 I was surprised, but happy because I felt I would be transferred into the unit and would learn a good trade, with interesting work.

 Reporting for duty my first day of work, I learned that our unit would be building a water pumping station for the village of Phu Cat.
 The village had minimal electrical service, but no running water.
 Village women and children were responsible for toting buckets of water from the river to the village as needed.
 This was, at times, very dangerous because the area was frequented by leopards, tigers and many poisonous snakes, not to mention Vietcong.
 (VC) This was one of the base commander’s “do gooder” projects and as such was given a high priority.